 PRIVACY IMPACT ASSESSMENT

-A Privacy Impact Assessment (PIA) is an analysis of how personally identifiable information is collected, used, shared, and maintained within the company.
+A Privacy Impact Assessment (PIA) is an analysis of how personal information is collected, used, shared, and maintained within the company.
 The Privacy Impact Assessment captures potential risks or vulnerabilities and the likelihood of these vulnerabilities to occur in a system.
 The purpose of a PIA is to demonstrate how privacy protections have been consciously incorporated at the system level and across the company throughout the information life cycle.

 What is the need for PIA?

-Maintaining a Privacy Risk Register and evaluating overall privacy maturity are necessary components to measure and manage the privacy and data ethics within the organization.
+Maintaining a privacy risk register and evaluating overall privacy maturity are necessary components to measure and manage the privacy and data ethics within the organization.

-Even a minor modification in a product/program could have a significant impact on information privacy.
+Even a minor modification in a product/program could have a significant impact on privacy.
 Conducting a PIA helps in identifying the risks and implementing the necessary controls to mitigate those risks.
 A PIA demonstrates the organization’s efforts towards the protection of personal information and reinforces its commitment to consumer privacy.

 How is PIA Conducted?

-Create Privacy Impact Assessments (PIA) in Minutes
+Technology can greatly assist Privacy Impact Assessments (PIA)

 01